-Pre-law students may choose any major including the pre-law curriculum within Integrated Liberal Studies.
-Students considering a legal education should pursue their individual interests through those courses that are most likely to foster success in American law schools (courses that improve written and oral communication, provide readings about a wide range of human experience, and develop reasoning skills).
+Prelaw students may choose any major, including the pre-law curriculum within Integrated Liberal Studies.
+Students considering a legal education should pursue their individual interests through those courses that are most likely to foster success in American law schools (courses that improve written and oral communication, provide readings about a wide range of human experience, and develop reasoning skills.)

-Qualified Western New England University students who want to attend Western New England University School of Law can earn their bachelor's and juris doctor degrees in just six years instead of seven in the 3+3 Law program.
-To qualify for this program, students must have a minimum undergraduate grade point average of 3.3 and score above the median LSAT for the previous year's School of Law matriculants.
-Students who qualify can enter the School of Law in the fall of their fourth full-time undergraduate year and receive their bachelor's degrees at its end.
-They are eligible to obtain their juris doctor degrees after two more years of study.
+Qualified Western New England University students who want to attend Western New England University School of Law can earn their bachelor's and juris doctor's degrees in just six years instead of seven (3 + 3 Program).
+To qualify for this program students must have a grade point average of 3.3 and score at the 50th percentile on the LSAT (or at the median score for the previous year's matriculants, whichever is higher).
+Students who qualify will enter the Law School in the fall of their fourth undergraduate year and will receive their bachelor's degree at its end.
+They are eligible to obtain their juris doctor degree after two more years of study.